sgoeschl/gatling-blueprint-project/README.md

 ### 5.2 Gatling Computer Database

-The Gatling working horse modified to work seamlelly with the `Gatling Blueprint Project`
+The Gatling working horse modified to work seamlessly with the `Gatling Blueprint Project`

 * Assuming the following coordinates `computerdatabase-gatling-${scope}-local`
     * The tests are targeting the application `computerdatabase`